orban/blog/articles/2011-02-17-neat-algorithms---flocking.md

 ## How it Works

-Each entity on the map, which we'll now refer to as a "boid", is governed by a few simple rules.
+Each entity on the map, which we'll now refer to as a "boid", moves around while being governed by a few simple rules.
 Each boid starts out at the center of the map with a random velocity, and for each frame of the simulation, a new velocity is calculated using the flocking algorithm.
 For each boid, the algorithm uses the boid's current velocity, its neighbours' velocities, and its position relative to its neighbours to calculate this new velocity.
 There are three components to it: the _alignment_, the _cohesion_, and the _separation_, which when used in combination display the full blown flocking behaviour.

 ## About this page